cadogsoftware/cadogsoftware.github.io/README.md

 You can contact us by emailing [richard@cadogsoftware.co.uk](mailto:richard@cadogsoftware.co.uk)

 ### Tech Evaluations

+#### Java based REST frameworks
-A comparison of some of the main Java based REST frameworks is in progress (as of October 2018) and can be found [here](docs/java-rest-frameworks-evaluation.md)
+A comparison of some of the Java based REST frameworks [here](docs/java-rest-frameworks-evaluation.md)